bartima3us/erl-bittorrent/README.md

 Currently only for downloading.
 There is no any possibility to share downloaded file (real pirate's client).
 There is no possibility to download multiple files torrent at the moment.

-Tested on Lithuanian trackers "Linkomanija" and "Torrent.lt".
+Tested on Russian tracker "RuTracker.net" and Lithuanian trackers "Linkomanija.net" and "Torrent.lt".

 Works only on Erlang/OTP 20 or newer.